dbwest/elk/README.md

 ![drag](assets/drag.PNG?raw=true)

-4. Know your team!
-Are you Cyan, Magenta, or Yellow?
+4. Determine your breakout group.
+It is Cyan, Magenta, or Yellow.

 5. Get the required credentials from the instructor for your team.
 You will need them.
 Don't lose them.
 Your login will always be `elastic`, but your password is a secret.
 Shhhh.